Letters from Lodi

 An increasing amount of weight is given to the premise that minerality is closely associated with wines higher in acidity; and it is no coincidence that cold climate Chardonnay from places like France's Chablis, or Rieslings grown in the coldest regions of Germany such as the Mosel-Saar-Ruwer, are higher in mineral sensations than comparable wines from warmer regions with lower acidity.

-If anything, it is now universally agreed that mineral sensations are not the result of uptake of mineral components directly from the soil.
+If anything, it is now universally agreed that mineral sensations are not the result of the uptake of mineral components directly from the soil.
 It is not possible for grapevines to manufacture flavors in grapes in this way; therefore, the composition of a given vineyard's soil is not a factor in this discussion.

-French term that is frequently employed because of its effective way of describing the natural environmental factors — such as climate, soil, topography, aspect (direction of slope), elevation, latitude, etc. — that have a direct effect on grape qualities.
+French term is frequently employed because of its effective way of describing the natural environmental factors — such as climate, soil, topography, aspect (direction of slope), elevation, latitude, etc. — that have a direct effect on grape qualities.
 Because vineyards, like wines, involve human input, viticultural traditions typical of regions or eras are often considered part of a region's or vineyard's terroir.
-The term is also frequently applied to sensory qualities in resulting wines in their expression of "sense of place," when there is less priority placed on qualities such as varietal character or brand style.
+The term is also frequently applied to sensory qualities in resulting wines in their expression of a "sense of place," when there is less priority placed on qualities such as varietal character or brand style.

-You can take it further by comparing terroir related characteristics of Zinfandels grown on the west side vs. the east side of the City of Lodi.
+You can take it further by comparing terroir-related characteristics of Zinfandels grown on the west side vs. the east side of the City of Lodi.
 West side Lodi Zinfandels are typically earthier — with aromas suggesting some kind of loaminess — whereas east side Lodi Zinfandels are even more floral, with almost no earth tones.
 Old-timers in the Lodi wine industry have known these differences forever.
 It is not something anyone plans for.
-Distinctive "sense of place" happens because wines are made from grapes, and grapes respond differently to different environments — and even a matter of just 1, 2 or 5 miles separating east side Lodi vineyards from the west side can make a difference.
+Distinctive "sense of place" happens because wines are made from grapes, and grapes respond differently to different environments — and even a matter of just 1, 2, or 5 miles separating east side Lodi vineyards from the west side can make a difference.